TRIO Programs

 • Participate in a research experience with a faculty mentor.
 You must meet and consult with your advisor regularly throughout the term.

-• Attend McNair Summer Courses (Research Methodology, GRE Prep, and Professional Development)
+• Attend McNair Summer Courses (Research Methodology and Professional Development)

 • Submit preliminary assignments and final research paper that should reflect the time spent engaged in research (15-20 pages)